FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ## Parts Needed

-For more information on purchased parts, check the [MicroLab Parts List](microlab-parts-list.xslx).
+**Purchased parts info.** For more information on purchased parts, check the [MicroLab Parts List](microlab-parts-list.xslx).

-For more information about the 3D printed parts, check [How to build & use the MicroLab and MicroLab Suite](docs/index.md#3d) page.

-Parts are referenced by their Part ID

-* Control Unit case
-* Control Unit lid
-* Sub-component mounts (optional but nice to hold your stuff in place)
+**Printer parts info.** Parts listed as printed, like "CU-CB Control Case (Printed)", are 3D printed, check the [3D Printed Parts section ](docs/index.md#3d) of the "How to build the MicroLab" page.

 | Section | Part ID      | Part Name     | Count | Notes |
 |--- | ------------- | ------------- |------| ----|